allenai/pipeline/README.md

 Serialization of a data structure of type T into an artifact of type A is represented by the ArtifactIo[T,A] trait.
-Because common cases, such as serialization to JSON and TSV, are implemented by the framework, many pipelines can be implemented end-to-end without any code that performs I/O.  Different serialization formats, i.e. different implementations of ArtifactIo, can be specified when the pipeline is
+Because common cases, such as serialization to JSON and delimited-columns, are implemented by the framework, many pipelines can be implemented end-to-end without any code that performs I/O.  Different serialization formats, i.e. different implementations of ArtifactIo, can be specified when the pipeline is